retinexpt/SIPP/README.txt

     I would be very grateful if you were interested in improving SIPP.
     There are two things to pay attention to when developing a sipp plug-in:
     1)The interface file.
-    Each plug-in for a single-image processing method should have an interface file with a function prefix ¡®spl_¡¯ to be loaded by SIPP.
+    Each plug-in for a single-image processing method should have an interface file with a function prefix Â¡Â®spl_Â¡Â¯ to be loaded by SIPP.
 Please take the spl_*.m file in each subdirectory of filters folder as the example.
     2) The plug-in folder
     All plug-ins should have their own one-level subfolder within the folder called filters.
 I did not design recursive access to the plug-ins, so only one-level subdirectory for each plug-in is allowed.